pderichs/sublime_rubocop/readme.md

 ## ToDo

 * The plugin has been tested within MacOS and Linux, but it has many issues on Windows.
-* As reported by some users the plugin seems to be not working properly when using RVM with custom gemsets.
+* As reported by some users the plugin seems to be not working properly when using RVM with custom gemsets #19 .

 ## Reporting issues